Skip to main content

 }

-On approved transactions, the response includes a panDataToken field that can be stored for future use.
+On approved transactions, the response includes a panDataToken field that can be stored for subsequent card-on-file use.

 7.6 SmartConnect Communication Modes